liquidmelon/adapt-component-pageJumper/README.md

 ##Button Positioning

-choose one of these positions for the button in the properties, default is left: left center right
+choose one of these positions for the button in the properties: left (default), center, right